 Born Free is an equal opportunities employer.

-Location: Flexible remote with regular presence at our office in Horsham, West Sussex for team meetings.
+Location: Flexible remote with weekly presence at our office in Horsham, West Sussex.

-Applications with a covering letter and CV should be sent to firstname.lastname@example.org by 27th June 2021.
-Important: Please include HVM/21 in the subject of your email.
+Applications with a covering letter and CV should be sent to firstname.lastname@example.org by 5pm on 22nd August 2021.
+Important: Please include SCO-21 in the subject of your email.

 Born Free Kenya is looking to recruit a Project Lead to successfully implement and develop the new Saving Meru's Giants (SMG) conservation initiative.